ukhsa-collaboration/covid19-app-system-public/doc/architecture/guidebook.md

 ## System APIs and Interfaces

-The ports of the Cloud Services component in the system architecture are implemented by API services and Interfaces, grouped into a smaller number of fundamental concepts and architectural patterns:
+The Cloud Services ports in the system architecture are implemented by API services and Interfaces, grouped into a small number of fundamental concepts and architectural patterns:

 * Mobile **data submission** to backend
 * **Distribution of data and configuration** to mobile apps